ellysh/video-game-bots/InGameBots/protection.md

 3\.
 Select by left click the `JE SHORT 01371810` instruction, which follows the `IsDebuggerPresent` function call and the `TEST EAX,EAX` instruction.
 Press *Space* key to edit selected instruction.

 4\.
 Change the `JE SHORT 01371810` instruction to the `JNE SHORT 01371810` one in the "Assemble" dialog.
-Then press the "Assmble" button:
+Then press the "Assemble" button:

 ![Hack the TestAppliction](byte-hack-ollydbg.png)